legislation/data-documentation/api/publication-log.md

 The feed allows you to find out when we have:

  * published new items of legislation;
- * published new, updated Points in Time for an existing item of legislation;
+ * published new, updated Points in Time (revised versions) for an existing item of legislation;
  * published associated documents or Impact Assessments;
  * recorded changes to legislation (effects) from or to an item of legislation; and
  * republished or withdrawn any content already on the website.

-The full feed, containing all entries, is available at [https://www.legislation.gov.uk/update/data.feed](https://www.legislation.gov.uk/update/data.feed).
-You can also filter the feed for entries about a specific item, type or category of legislation, or use various other combinations of filters (see [Filtering](#filtering) below).
+The full feed, containing all entries, is available at [https://www.legislation.gov.uk/update/data.feed](https://www.legislation.gov.uk/update/data.feed). **We recommend that you do not directly request the full feed**, but instead request a filtered view of the feed as this will return results much faster.
+You can filter the feed for entries from a particular date, about a specific item, type or category of legislation, or use various other combinations of filters (see [Filtering](#filtering) below).

 ## Paging